 This is a classic "divide and conquer" model where each territorial authority pays license fees for each application, when these amounts in aggregate across all 67 authorities could probably have funded the development of these applications from scratch each year.
 Multiply this incredibly wasteful process by the hundred or more software implementations at each authority to get an idea of the scale of the problem.

-To provide a concrete example: the amalgamation of IT systems by seven former city councils - with scores of mutually incompatible systems - into a single set of coherent systems for the new Auckland City "super council" has already cost the taxpayer well in excess of $1 billion dollars, with precious little to show for it.
+To provide a concrete example: the amalgamation of IT systems procured by seven former city councils - with scores of mutually incompatible systems - into a single set of coherent systems for the new Auckland City "super council", has already cost the taxpayer well in excess of $1 billion dollars, with precious little to show for it.
 That's a cost of about $250 per person in New Zealand so far, and there's no end in sight.
-That, my friends, is the measure of bureaucratic inefficiency we are currently suffering all around the country (and we're by no means alone here in New Zealand).
+That's just to merge systems that all do the same things... but in mutually incompatible ways.
+That, my friends, is running to stand still and it's an inexcusable waste.
+It's an illustration of the bureaucratic inefficiency we are currently suffering all around the country (and we're by no means alone here in New Zealand).

 Similar inefficiencies pervade the procurement of software by our 20 District Health Boards and many state owned entities like our Universities and Crown Research Institutions.

 Unfortunately central government, with significant scale and overlap between agencies and departments, and their software requirements, is little better.
 So let's just say there is plenty of room for improvement.

 A modest proposal

 Having described a problem so pervasive in the status quo of government software procurement - which has led to a situation I have characterised, without hyperbole, as a hostage situation - I would like to offer a proposal for fixing this very precarious situation: a better procurement model for New Zealand government.

 A quick win: mandate open standards compliance

 We could stop digging ourselves an ever deeper hole of technical debt very quickly, with the stroke of a pen, in fact.